 Juror Fees and Orientation

-You will receive an attendance fee of $40.00 per day plus reimbursement of tolls and zone mileage at the rate approved by the Administrative Office of the United States Courts.
+You will receive an attendance fee of $50.00 per day plus reimbursement of tolls and zone mileage at the rate approved by the Administrative Office of the United States Courts.
 Jurors residing an excessive distance from the courthouse may travel the day before appearing as a juror and stay overnight.
 The Court pays subsistence (to cover meals and lodging) in addition to your attendance fee.
 For information on overnight accommodations, click here for instructions on making your reservation.

 The current mileage rate is set at $0.655 per mile. (effective January 1, 2023)

 To view previous mileage rates visit our Court Fees & Rates page.

 Checks are prepared on Monday of each week to cover service and mileage fees for the previous week.

 The first time that you report for jury service you will be greeted by a member of the Clerk's Office staff.
 Jurors will watch a movie on Petit Jury Service, and will also receive a Petit Juror Handbook.
 During the orientation the Deputy Clerk will be happy to answer your questions.
 Our goal is to make your jury service a rewarding and pleasurable experience.